All the best Cyber Monday deals to shop online today

 - Microsoft Surface Pro, $599 (normally $959), Best Buy

+Looking for more laptops?
 Amazon is having a huge sale on laptops today with up to 28 percent off models from Acer, Lenovo and Dell.
+Below are some of our favorite Cyber Monday laptop deals.

 - Acer Swift 3 Laptop, $580 (normally $800), Amazon

-Note: Update: The iRobot Roomba 618 is available on Walmart for $199 (normally $269).
-It has most of the same features, without the WiFi connectivity.